Freedom of information laws allow access by the general public to data held by national governments.

 How to make a complaint

 You can complain to the Australian Information Commissioner if you have concerns about how we have handled your request under the FOI Act.
-Information about how to submit a complaint is available on the Office of the Australian Information Commissioner website.
+Information about how to submit a complaint is available on the

 Administrative Appeals Tribunal (AAT) Review